hariclerry/mediawiki/tests/playwright/Report.md

 [Jest](https://jestjs.io/) is a delightful JavaScript testing framework with a focus on simplicity.
 Playwright can be integrated into a project in two ways and one of them is by using the [jest-playwright](https://github.com/playwright-community/jest-playwright) which has rich features like:

-- Multi-browser and device (like iPhones with given screen sizes) support
+- Multi-browser and device (like iPhones with given screen sizes) support.
-- jest-dev-server integration which can start your webserver like create-react-app before running the tests
+- jest-dev-server integration which can start your webserver like create-react-app before running the tests.
-- expect-playwright integration which provides common expect helper functions
+- expect-playwright integration which provides common expect helper functions.

 jest-playwright is added to the jest configuration as a preset which makes all the features available to be used at your disposal.
 It was inspired by [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer/blob/master/README.md#start-a-server).